What is and how to be a trainee surveyor!Read Now

 Without them, farmers and the local economy could not be sustained.

-The study for the freight terminal at Wumbulgal was launched on 30th June 2018, which showcased the master plan and road linkages study for the WRConnect.
+WR Connect is the freight terminal at between Leeton and Griffith at Wumbulgal The masterplan, launched on 30th June 2018, showcased the master plan and road linkages study for the WRConnect.

-It’s an operational freight terminal built on a budget to aggregate grains, cotton and hay for export via rail.
-The masterplan project was a joint venture of five Councils (Leeton, Griffith, Carrathol, Narrandera and Murrumbidgee), NSW Department of Premier and Cabinet and Transport for NSW.
+WR Connect is an operational freight terminal built on a budget to aggregate grains, cotton and hay for export via rail.
+The masterplan project is a joint venture of five Councils (Leeton, Griffith, Carrathol, Narrandera and Murrumbidgee), NSW Department of Premier and Cabinet and Transport for NSW.

 The site sits in Leeton Shire on the boundary with Griffith City Council.
-The site is located within NSW’s most productive agricultural region, the Murrumbidgee Irrigation Area.
-The establishment of an expanded, efficient, state-of-the-art and common access intermodal freight terminal at WRConnect will support the modal shift of containerised agricultural and manufacturing freight in the Region, onto rail, and allow the economic benefits to be realised.
+It's located within NSW’s most productive agricultural region, the Murrumbidgee Irrigation Area.
+The establishment of an expanded, efficient, state-of-the-art and common access intermodal freight terminal at WRConnect will support the modal shift of containerised agricultural and manufacturing freight in the Region onto rail and allow the economic benefits to be realised.

 The project aligns with the NSW government’s 20 Year Economic Vision for Regional NSW and the Western Riverina Regional Economic Development Strategy.
 It also reflects Leeton Shire Council’s Community Strategic Plan which recognises the importance of good road and rail connectivity and, as the demand for freight doubles by 2031, highlights that the facility at WRConnect will need to be expanded to accommodate this.
 Government funding will enable the vision is achieved.